tamisweitzer/laravel_beginners_simple_crud_schiff/laravel_simple_crud.md

 Now look refresh the screen in PhpMyAdmin and you will see that there are a number of tables there.
 Each migrate scrips creates, modifies, or deletes a table.

+One of the tables included in the default scripts is the `users` table.
+We will use this for our app.

 Going forward, any time you run the migrate script Laravel will only run any new scripts that it finds.

+### Models

+In addition to the `users` table, Laravel gives us a User model as well.
+We will use this model to create a new instance of a User.

+user #1 is tami, tami@dev.com, tami